March 24, 2020 Update:

 2. Recorded selections must have been recorded at a live concert during the current school year and this fact must be verified on Form C by the signature of the school principal.

-2. All music must have been from the same concert performance.
+3. All music must have been from the same concert performance.
 Material from two or more concerts is not acceptable.
-The order of selections on the CD can differ from the performance order.
+The order of selections uploaded on the TMEA website can differ from the performance order.

-3. Full Orchestra CDs should only contain full orchestra selections.
-String Orchestra CDs should only contain string orchestra selections.
+4. Full Orchestra recordings CDs should only contain full orchestra selections.
+String Orchestra recordings should only contain string orchestra selections.

-4. There should be no announcements or any verbal identification on the CD submitted.
+5. There should be no announcements or any verbal identification on the recordings submitted.
 Identification of the school or group name is grounds for disqualification.